When Building Was the Advantage

 But it changes what actually constrains product development.

-The failure pattern I described earlier, expanding before concentrating and mistaking motion for clarity, becomes far more dangerous when building is no longer the limiting factor.
+The failure pattern I described earlier, expanding before concentrating and mistaking motion for progress, becomes far more dangerous when building is no longer the limiting factor.

 Because AI does not just increase speed.

 It lowers the cost of iteration, which means teams can change more things at once.
 As simultaneous changes increase, the number of interacting variables rises with them.
-Attribution gets weaker.
+It gets harder to tell what is actually driving the outcome.
 Learning gets noisier.
 And when learning gets noisier, concentration gets harder to maintain.

 The Rise of Decision Entropy